Scientific Name

 Hardiness: Conophytum roodiae can withstand temperatures as low as 35 to 50 °F (1.7 to 10 °C), USDA hardiness zones 10b to 11b.

 Watering: When Conophytums go dormant in the spring, they require little or no water.
-In the fall, when plants will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.
+When plants begin growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.

 Fertilizing: Conophytums are light feeders and do not need fertilizer if it is repotted every two years.

 Repotting: These succulents will benefit from repotting.
-The best time to repot a Conophytum is at the beginning of a period of active growth.
+The best time to repot a Conophytum is at the beginning of active growth.

 Propagation: Conophytums are easily propagated by division.
 They can also be grown from seeds.